 Attorney General of Canada v.
 R.J.
-Reynolds Tobacco Holdings, Inc. et al. (Northern District of New York)
+Reynolds Tobacco Holdings, Inc. et al. (N.D.N.Y.)

 Represented Canadian government in prosecution of civil RICO claim against R.J.
 Reynolds seeking more than $1 billion in damages caused by tobacco companies' scheme to smuggle tobacco into Canada and avoid Canadian taxes.
 Case dismissed from U.S. court and transferred to Canadian court.
 Case Judge Had Industry Ties.

 United Technologies and Pratt & Whitney v.
-Chromalloy (D. Delaware, Federal Circuit Court of Appeals)
+Chromalloy (D. Del., F.C.
+Ct. of Appeals)

 Represented United Technologies and Pratt & Whitney in a patent infringement and breach of contract action filed in the U.S. District Court for the District of Delaware.
 The trial court ruled in favor of Chromalloy on some of the issues, but the case was reversed, resulting in a win, in the U.S. Court of Appeals for the Federal Circuit.

 Super Helechos, et al. v.
 DuPont (Miami-Dade County, Florida)